Chetic/shell-bun/README.md

 ### Example Configuration

-See `build-config.txt` for a complete example with multiple applications using `sleep` commands for testing.
+See `shell-bun.cfg` for a complete example with multiple applications using `sleep` commands for testing.

 ## Sample Applications

-The included `build-config.txt` contains example applications:
+The included `shell-bun.cfg` contains example applications:

 - **MyWebApp**: Web application with host/target builds
 - **DatabaseService**: Database service with host build and run